 - a.
 Messages handled by teletypewriter will be prepared for transmission in either PLAINDRESS, ABBREVIATED PLAINDRESS or CODRESS, except when commercial or ICAO form is authorized. - b.
-Each message prepared in either PLAINDRESS, ABBRE-VIATED PLAINDRESS or CODRESS will have three "PARTS" - (1) Heading. - (2) Text. - (3) Ending. - c.
-Each message "PART" has certain "COMPONENTS" which are broken down into "ELEMENTS" and "CONTENTS". - (1) All message "PARTS" and a majority of the "COM-PONENTS" and "ELEMENTS" have a standardized arrangement or sequential order of appearance. - (2) In the schematic diagram, Format Line 2, 3, 4, 14, 15 and 16 identify the procedural portion of the basic message format as designed for teletypewriter operation.
+Each message prepared in either PLAINDRESS, ABBREVIATED PLAINDRESS or CODRESS will have three "PARTS". - (1) Heading - (2) Text - (3) Endings - c.
+Each message "PARTS" has certain "COMPONENTS" which are broken down into "ELEMENTS" and "CONTENTS". - (1) All message "PARTS" and a majority of the "COMPONENTS" and "ELEMENTS" have a standardized arrangement or sequential order of appearance. - (2) In the schematic diagram, Format Line 2, 3, 4, 14, 15 and 16, identify the procedural portion of the basic message format as designed for teletypewriter operation.
 The lines 5 through 13 are the nonchangeable components of the basic message format.
-All format lines do not necessarily appear in every message, however, when used, they will be in the order indicated.
-(See Diagram.)
+All format lines do not necessarily appear in every message, however, when used, they will be in order indicated.
+(See Diagram).